warrensbox/terraform-switcher/README.md

 To install from a remote mirror other than the default(https://releases.hashicorp.com/terraform).
 Use the `-m` or `--mirror` parameter.
 Ex: `tfswitch --mirror https://example.jfrog.io/artifactory/hashicorp`

+### Set a default TF version to pick
+1. Help the CI systems to default to a version in case version is not detected from above steps.
+2. Ex: `tfswitch -d 1.2.3` or `tfswitch --default 1.2.3` installs version `1.2.3` in case no other versions could be detected.
+3. Hit **Enter** to install.

 ## Automation
 **Automatically switch with bash**